26 October 2021

 Even before COVID-19, there has been high adoption of education technology, with global edtech investments reaching US$18.66 billion in 2019 and the overall market for online education forecasted to reach US$350 billion by 2025.
 Due to the pandemic, there has been a significant surge in the use of innovative technological solutions powered by artificial intelligence providing improved opportunities for student interaction and collaboration, support interactive digital classrooms and easily adopted by students and educators alike.

 Prioritising education recovery is crucial to order to build more resilient and inclusive education systems whilst at the same time avoiding a generational catastrophe.
 School closures also threaten progress made towards gender equality, and also cut access to vital services for protection, nutrition, health and well-being.

 This Programme will explore:

-- lessons learnt, risks facing education and how such a shift has impacted the worldwide education market.
+- Lessons learnt, risks facing education and how technology has impacted the global education market.

-- the need to counter existing learning gaps and inequalities, the emergence of new ones, and the risk of increased dropout.
+- The need to counter existing learning gaps as well as inequalities and the risk of increased dropout.

 Associate Professor Ts Dr Muhammad Helmi Norman

 Dr Muhammad Helmi Norman is Deputy Director of Instructional Technologies at the Center for Teaching and Curriculum Development, and an Associate Professor at the Faculty of Educationm Universiti Kebangsaan Malaysia.
 He drives the e-learning transformation at the university.
 His expertise is in digital and futuristic education.

 Being an Apple Distinguished Educator, he is involved in educational transformations at all levels.
 He is an influencer of digital and futuristic education across Europe and Asia.
 He has given keynote addresses, talks and workshops in this field.
 He is a certified Professional Technologist of the Malaysian Board of Technologists.